 In addition to the music exhibitions, the gallery also features the Interactive Music Kiosk.
 The Interactive Music Kiosk, first unveiled in 2007, features three digital books created by ETSU faculty members Roy Andrade and Lee Bidgood.
 The third book, The Early History of Country Music in the Tri-Cities, was developed from a slideshow and script first written in 1982 by Dr. Richard Blaustein, the first director of the Center of Excellence for Appalachian Studies and Services.
 The book was co-authored by country music scholar Charles Wolfe through the Appalachian Outreach Program, an initiative of ETSU’s Archives of Appalachia.

-CURRENT TENNESSEE MUSIC PATHWAYS EXHIBIT
+PAST TENNESSEE MUSIC PATHWAYS EXHIBITIONS

 -